Chebart/course-fundamentals-of-AI/README.md

-# CuTorch
+# CuPyTorch

-CuTorch is a collection of laboratory works for the ITMO University course "Fundamentals of organizing artificial intelligence systems".
+CuPyTorch is a collection of laboratory works for the ITMO University course "Fundamentals of organizing artificial intelligence systems".
 In addition to completing course assignments, the project’s goal is to develop a custom ML library inspired by PyTorch, enabling the training and evaluation of models with various architectures on both CPU/GPU backends.
 This repository can also be used as a learning resource to understand:
 - How neural network layers are implemented
 - How different model architectures are structured
 - How backpropagation works in practice